-Variable life insurance offers coverage throughout the life of the insured person, regardless of whether they’re the policyholder or not.
-As long as required premiums are paid, a death benefit will be paid to beneficiaries upon the death of the insured party.
+Variable life insurance provides coverage for the insured person’s entire life, whether or not the insured person is also the policyholder.
+As long as required premiums are paid, the insurer pays a death benefit to the beneficiaries when the insured person dies.

-Variable life insurance maintains a fixed premium payment schedule.
-The amount of the premium payment is determined when the contract is initially agreed upon, and the policyholder is required to make these payments over time.
-If premiums go unpaid, the policy lapses, and a payout of the cash value (discussed below) minus any applicable fees is paid out to the policyholder.
+Variable life insurance uses a fixed premium payment schedule.
+The premium amount is set when the contract is issued, and the policyholder is expected to make those payments over time.
+If premiums aren’t paid, the policy lapses, and the policyholder receives the cash value (discussed below) minus any applicable fees.

 Variable life insurance builds cash value over time.
-For example, let’s assume a 30-year-old policyholder obtains $250,000 variable life insurance on themselves* with a fixed $200 monthly premium.
-In their younger years, the cost of the death benefit (cost of insuring their life) might be $50 per month.
-The “extra” $150 in this example would be considered cash value.
-The older the investor gets, the higher the death benefit cost and the lower the cash value contribution.
-At age 60, the death benefit could increase to $160 per month, allowing a reduced $40 monthly cash value contribution.
+For example, assume a 30-year-old policyholder buys $250,000 of variable life insurance on themselves* and pays a fixed premium of $200 per month.
+Early on, the cost of the death benefit (the cost to insure their life) might be $50 per month.
+The remaining $150 would be credited to cash value.
+As the insured person ages, the cost of insurance typically rises, which means less of each premium goes toward cash value.
+At age 60, the cost of insurance might rise to $160 per month, leaving only $40 per month to add to cash value.

 *A person buying life insurance on themselves would be considered both the insured person and the policyholder.